Skip to content

 Poor conversion of T4 to T3

-In order to be used by your body, T4 must be converted to another hormone, triiodothyronine, commonly called T3.
+To be used by your body, T4 must be converted to another hormone, triiodothyronine, commonly called T3.
 If this process doesn’t run smoothly, your body won’t have its optimum amount of T3, even if your T4 test results look good.
 An excess of the stress hormone cortisol in your body can impact this process.

 High TBG levels